dtrochow/3-key/docs/adding_features.md

 - Future Expansion
     - To add more features, repeat the steps above for each new feature.
-    - Use the `FeatureType` enum and `FeaturesHandler` to manage feature-specific behavior efficiently.
+    - Use the `FeatureType_e` enum and `FeaturesHandler` to manage feature-specific behavior efficiently.